sulu/sulu/src/Sulu/Bundle/MediaBundle/Resources/js/views/MediaDetails/README.md

-The `MediaDetail` view is registered with the key `sulu_media.detail`.
+The `MediaDetails` view is registered with the key `sulu_media.details`.
 It shows a thumbnail of the recent version of the uploaded media.
 Besides that a form is rendered to edit information about the media.

 | Option        | Description                                                                                         |